zerocracy/zerocracy.github.io/pages/policy.md

 your complains are understood and he/she will try to avoid those mistakes in the future.
 Until you get a confirmation,
 [don't give](https://github.com/zerocracy/datum/issues/301) any quality mark.

+The quality of a job is "bad" if any of the following happens (these violations we can't forgive):

+  * The code reviewer didn't find any issues in the pull request and just accepted it.
+  * The job is closed without a solution provided.